 We cannot assure you that we will successfully obtain or maintain the permits we require to operate our business because permits to operate non-hazardous solid waste landfills and to expand the permitted capacity of existing landfills have become more difficult and expensive to obtain and maintain.
 Permits often take years to obtain as a result of numerous hearings and compliance requirements with regard to zoning, environmental and other regulations.
 These permits are also often subject to resistance from citizen or other groups and other political pressures.
-Local communities and citizen groups, adjacent landowners or governmental agencies may oppose the issuance of a permit or approval we may need, allege volations of the permits under which we currently operate or laws or regulations to which we are subject, or seek to impose liability on us for environmental damage.
+Local communities and citizen groups, adjacent landowners or governmental agencies may oppose the issuance of a permit or approval we may need, allege violations of the permits under which we currently operate or laws or regulations to which we are subject, or seek to impose liability on us for environmental damage.
 Responding to these challenges has, at times, increased our costs and extended the time associated with establishing new facilities and expanding existing facilities.
-In addition, failure to receive regulatory and zoning approval may prohibit us from establishing new facilities or expanding existing facilities or expanding existing facilities or expanding existing facilities or on our consolidated financial condition, results of operations and cash flows.
+In addition, failure to receive regulatory and zoning approval may prohibit us from establishing new facilities or expanding existing facilities.
+Our failure to obtain the required permits to operate our non-hazardous solid waste landfills could have a material adverse impact on our consolidated financial condition, results of operations and cash flows.
 In addition, we may have to dispose collected waste at landfills operated by our competitors or haul the waste long distances at a higher cost to one of our other landfills, either of which could significantly increase our waste disposal costs.